The Bankrate promise

 Takeaway: Personal loans are cheaper and safer than payday loans.

 3. Home improvement projects

-Furthermore, a personal loan is a good fit for people who don’t have equity in their home or don’t want to get a home equity line of credit or home equity loan.
+A personal loan is a good fit for people who don’t have equity in their home or don’t want to get a home equity line of credit or home equity loan.
 Unlike home equity products, personal loans often don’t require you to use your home as collateral since they’re unsecured.
 Additionally, funding times are usually quicker for personal loans and they may be a better option than HELOCs or home equity loans if you’re looking to do small renovations or repairs.

 A personal loan can help you fund a home improvement project if you don’t have equity in your home or if you only need to borrow a small amount.

 4. Moving costs